gatsbyjs/gatsby/packages/gatsby-remark-embed-snippet/README.md

 ### Hide Lines

-Also is possible specify a range of lines to be hide.
+It's also possible to specify a range of lines to be hidden.

 #### JavaScript example